-Upon completing the myLs course or passing a theory test you can pay the learner's permit fee, you can obtain a learner's permit that will allow you to drive for two years under 'learner's permit conditions'.
+Upon completing the myLs course or passing a theory test you can pay the learner's permit fee and obtain a learner's permit that will allow you to drive for two years under 'learner's permit conditions'.

 Learner's permit conditions

 Learner's permits are issued subject to conditions.
 If you breach a condition you will lose your learner's permit and be disqualified from driving.
 This is in addition to any other penalty.

 - you must not drive a motor vehicle when there is any concentration of alcohol in your blood or the presence of THC (the active component in cannabis), Methylamphetamine (also known as speed, ice or crystal meth) or MDMA (Ecstasy) in your blood or oral saliva

 - if you commit a speeding offence, you will also commit a breach of your learner's permit conditions if you exceed the speed limit by 10 km/h or more